Let's start at the very beginning.

 (It's so easy, just watch and find out!)

 - Take 1 scoop of Matcha and place into the included tea strainer which sits on top of the Tea Shaker (with lid removed)

 - Push the Matcha through the tea strainer into the shaker.
 This ensures the Matcha powder is nice and fine with no lumps.

-- Remove the tea strainer and fill shaker with around 120 ml (1/2 cup) of water or milk and close the cap tightly (optimum temperature is 80 degrees)
+- Remove the tea strainer and fill shaker with around 120 ml (1/2 cup) of water or milk and close the cap tightly (optimum temperature is no hotter than 70 degrees)